pdean/logs/rpi4/README.md

 ---------------------------------------------

-## script to create clent certificate and mail
+## script to create client certificate and mail